chemfiles/chemfiles.github.io/README.md

 # Chemfiles website

 This website use [cactus](https://github.com/koenbok/Cactus) as static website generator.
-To build it locally, you have to install cactus:
+To build it locally, you have to install the dependencies:

 ```
-pip install cactus
+pip install cactus pygments
 ```

 And then start the local server: